Transfer Credit Policy Overview and Eligibility

 The Advanced Standing grade of AS is assigned for courses in a block transfer.
 The grade is not calculated in your GPA and you are not required to take the courses with an assigned AS grade.

 A student applying for advanced standing is applying for admission to a program of study to a semester higher than semester one.
 Advanced standing provides block credits for previous courses taken in a related area of study to a student upon admission, which enables entry to the second semester or higher of a program.
 For more information see how to apply for advanced standing, contact the Admissions Office at 416 415-5000 ext.
-4805 or see policy on Advanced Standing: Office of the Registrar Policies.
+4805 or see policy on Office of the Registrar Policies, Advanced Standing policy

 Advanced standing is the term generally used at George Brown when referring to block transfer credits.